Open-source AI model for UK camera trap species detection

 - pre-filtering large image collections before manual review

-The model can be used through TrapTracker tools or integrated into other non-commercial workflows using the ONNX weights.
+The models can be used through TrapTracker tools or integrated into other non-commercial workflows using the ONNX weights.

 Not intended for